kbegiedza/kbegiedza.github.io/tutorials/_posts/2022-05-28-dotnet-and-story-about-graceful-termination.md

 #### Host-based console application

-Much better approach, even for simple console application, is to utilize modern .NET extensions like `Hosting`, `Logging` and `DependencyInjection`.
-All three packages could be added to your project by single [`Microsoft.Extensions.Hosting` package reference](https://www.nuget.org/packages/Microsoft.Extensions.Hosting).
-This allows you to use feature-rich host lifetime, production ready dependency injection container and great logging framework out-of-the-box while reducing boilerplate code.
+A much better approach, even for a not complicated, is to utilize modern .NET extensions like `Hosting`, `Logging`, and `DependencyInjection`.
+All three packages could be added to your project by a single [`Microsoft.Extensions.Hosting` package reference](https://www.nuget.org/packages/Microsoft.Extensions.Hosting).
+This allows you to use a feature-rich host lifetime, production-ready dependency injection container, and great logging framework out-of-the-box while reducing boilerplate code.
-Inside this
-After adding package to project, you are ready to create new host builder, configure it to fit your needs and then build it like in example below.
+After adding the package to the project, you are ready to create a new host builder, configure it to fit your needs, and then build it like in the example below.

 ```c#
 public class FooHostedService : IHostedService